mission-mangal/mazerover-teleop1/README.md

 2. Clone the repository depending on your system

-    - If You have installed Ubuntu 22.04 in your system
+    - If You are using Ubuntu 22.04 with Virtual box

     ```bash
     git clone https://github.com/mission-mangal/mazerover-teleop1.git
     ```

-    - If You are using Ubuntu 22.04 with Virtual box
+    -
     - `git clone -2`